7 Classic Monster Movies of the 1930s

 Flick or Treat

-Traditionally, Halloween is a bad night at the box office.
-Parties and trick-or-treat jaunts generally keep children away from movie houses.
-Some families attend alternative events like harvest festivals and fall carnivals.
+Halloween is generally a bad night at the box office.
+Costume parties and trick-or-treat jaunts keep children away from movie theaters.
+Fall carnivals and harvest festivals are also popular events.

-Horror films are the only movies that really benefit from Halloween, and they are typically geared to teenagers and the college crowd.
-Classic movies are a good option for those outside these age groups and people who are turned off by modern day slasher films.
+Some theaters feature scary movies on Halloween, but they often target teenagers and young adults.
+Classic movies are a good option for people outside these age groups, or those turned off by modern slasher films.

-This hub showcases seven classic monster movies of the 1930s.
-Universal Pictures pioneered the horror genre, and all but two movies are Universal films.
-Monster movies launched the careers of Boris Karloff and Bela Lugosi, boosting the actors into stardom and the genre into public favor.
+This hub highlights seven classic monster movies of the 1930s.
+Universal Pictures pioneered the genre, and all but two are Universal films.
+Their vampires, werewolves, mummies, and other creatures paved the way for modern scary movies.

-In the cinematic classic Dracula, the undead Count Dracula of Transylvania heads to London to lease Carfax Abbey.
-There, he begins to prey on the virtuous Mina Seward, whose father oversees an insane asylum near Dracula's home.
+In Dracula, the undead Count Dracula of Transylvania goes to London to lease Carfax Abbey.
+There, he preys on the virtuous Mina Seward, whose father oversees an insane asylum near Dracula's home.

 Frankenstein, another 1931 film, is the ultimate monster movie.
 It is loosely based on the Frankenstein novel by Mary Shelley.
 The timeless tragedy centers on a mad scientist named Henry Frankenstein (Victor in the book) who creates a human body from secret parts.